AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/browser-service.md

 Explanations
 ------------
-Bellatrix gives you an interface to most common operations for controlling the started browser through the **BrowserService** class.
+BELLATRIX gives you an interface to most common operations for controlling the started browser through the **BrowserService** class.
 ```csharp
 App.BrowserService.WaitUntilReady();
 ```
 Sometimes, some AJAX async calls are not caught natively by WebDriver.
-So you can use the Bellatrix browser service's method. **WaitUntilReady** which waits for these calls automatically to finish.
-Keep in mind that usually this is not necessary since Bellatrix has a complex built-in mechanism for handling element waits.
+So you can use the BELLATRIX browser service's method. **WaitUntilReady** which waits for these calls automatically to finish.
+Keep in mind that usually this is not necessary since BELLATRIX has a complex built-in mechanism for handling element waits.
 ```csharp
 Debug.WriteLine(App.BrowserService.Url);
 ```